 PROGRAM OF STUDIES

-One Carnegie credit is given for a year of work in a course which meets every day.
+One Carnegie credit is given for a year of work in a course which meets for the entire school year.
 Classes meeting less frequently are assigned less credit.
-Students are required to carry at least six subjects each year and must accumulate a minimum of twenty-two credits to meet graduation requirements.
+Students are required to carry at least six subjects each year and must accumulate a minimum of twenty-four credits to meet graduation requirements. *Note 25 credits for Students in the Class of 2023 and beyond.

 RANK IN CLASS